VISIT THE SAILING MUSEUM

 Access Newport without the Hassle of Parking

-For those looking to avoid the traffic, park at the Newport Transportation Center, walk across the street to Perrotti Park and take the Harbor Shuttle to Ann Street Pier, delivering you to the Ann Street Pier, just behind the museum!
+For those looking to avoid the traffic, park at the Newport Transportation Center, walk across the street to Perrotti Park and take the Harbor Shuttle to Ann Street Pier.
+The Ann Street Pier is located right behind the museum.
 Make a day of it with a hop-on hop-off ticket that connects several destinations around the Newport Harbor.

 Seastreak Ferry